error454/error454.github.com/_posts/2017-03-09-death-tick.md

 <iframe src="//giphy.com/embed/CTVr5GltEmS76" width="480" height="383" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 There's a better way, an alternative that will change your entire perspective of writing game logic.
-Here's the actual Skookum Script (Sk) code for this algorithm:
+Here's the actual SkookumScript (Sk) code for this algorithm:

 ```javascript
 ()